 The Local Environmental Action Division (LEAD) develops policies, programs and support services to help Boulder residents and businesses understand and implement energy efficiency and zero waste initiatives.
 LEAD also supports zero waste and energy efficiency efforts within the city organization and works with key community partners to advance environmental sustainability throughout the Boulder community.

 Office of the Executive Director

 The Office of the Executive Director incorporates key leadership, administrative, and coordination functions related to planning and sustainability initiatives.
-In addition to the executive director and deputy director positions that manage the department’s five divisions and share management of P&DS with Public Works, the office includes the city’s economic vitality positions, the regional sustainability coordinator and senior urban designer.
+In addition to the executive director and deputy director positions that manage the department’s five divisions and share management of P&DS with Public Works, the office includes the city’s Economic Vitality, Senior Urban Designer, and Chief Resilience Officer positions.

 - Economic Vitality - The Economic Vitality program works to strengthen and sustain Boulder’s economic health to benefit the overall quality of life in the community.
 The program coordinates and supports efforts within the city organization and with community partners to nurture and enhance Boulder’s entrepreneurial spirit; including the retention and expansion of existing businesses, enhancement of business services, and incubation of innovative new businesses that build upon and contribute to Boulder’s community values of sustainability, creativity, health and social responsibility.